AikidoSec/firewall-dotnet/README.md

 ### .NET Core

-Ensure that your project runs on .NET Framework 6, 7 or 8.
+Ensure that your project runs on .NET Core 6, 7, 8 or 9

 - Install the package from NuGet: